lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 ### CPU USAGE

-Overclocking is very taxing on the Gameboy's CPU, and reaching the "TOO BUSY!" state is more than easy.
+Overclocking can be very taxing on the Gameboy's CPU, and reaching the "TOO BUSY!" state is more than easy.
-The faster the actual tempo, the faster the modulation, therefore CPU has to work harder to keep up.
+The faster the **"`TEMPO`"**, the faster the modulation, therefore CPU has to work harder to keep up.
 If you're maintaining high **"`TEMPO`"** and using multiple effects/techniques playing at once this can lead to sequencer desync, or crash Gameboy/LSDj!
 Here's couple factors I noticed:
 * **"`E`"** command next to **"`V`"** are most CPU taxing commands.